score-json/json/TSF/trustable/assertions/TA-Analysis.md

 * Do we have sensible/appropriate target failure rates?

-    Answer:  For the unit and integration tests, 0.
+    Answer:  For the unit and integration tests, zero.
+The target failure rate of fuzz testing is not under our control.

 * Do we need to check the targets?

-    Answer:  ????????
-No.
+    Answer:  For the unit and integration tests, no. Since the fuzz testing runs and is investigated in the original nlohmann/json, there is no need to check the target.

 * Are we achieving the targets?

-    Answer:  ???????
-Yes.
+    Answer:  For the unit and integration tests, yes.
+The achieving of the targets for the fuzz-testing is evaluated within the original nlohmann/json.

 * Are all underlying assumptions and target conditions for the analysis specified?

-    Answer:  There is no analysis.
+    Answer:  Since none of the unit and integration tests are expected to fail, there is no further analysis of the results besides verifying the expectation.

 * Have the underlying assumptions been verified using known good data?

-    Answer:  There is no analysis so that there are no underlying assumptions.
+    Answer:  The assumption that all unit and integration tests succeed under the expected conditions is demonstrated by the non-failure of the CI-Pipeline.

 * Has the Misbehaviour identification process been verified using known bad data?